You are so awesome!

 Positivity is also a big part of the culture in the United States, so if you want to learn American English, that’s another great reason to learn these phrases.

 Are you ready?
 Of course you are!
-Let’s learn 25 positive phrases for complimenting, encouraging, appreciating, giving feedback and congratulating.
+Let’s learn 25 positive English phrases for complimenting, encouraging, appreciating, giving feedback and congratulating.

 Why Positive Phrases Are Important in American Culture